Henry Rollins: Black Flag

 Before concerts, as the others of the band tuned up, Rollins would stride about the stage dressed only in a pair of black shorts, grinding his teeth; to focus before the show, he would squeeze a pool ball.
 His stage persona impressed several critics; after a 1982 show in Anacortes, Washington, Sub Pop critic Calvin Johnson wrote: "Henry was incredible.
 Pacing back and forth, lunging, lurching, growling; it was all real, the most intense emotional experiences I have ever seen."

-By 1983, Rollins' stage persona was increasingly alienating him from the rest of Black Flag.
+By 1983, Rollins's stage persona was increasingly alienating him from the rest of Black Flag.
 During a show in England, Rollins assaulted a member of the audience who attacked Ginn; Ginn later scolded Rollins, calling him a "macho asshole".
 A legal dispute with Unicorn Records held up further Black Flag releases until 1984, and Ginn was slowing the band's tempo down so that they would remain innovative.
 In August 1983, guitarist Dez Cadena had left the band; a stalemate lingered between Dukowski and Ginn, who wanted Dukowski to leave, before Ginn fired Dukowski outright.
 1984's heavy metal music-influenced My War featured Rollins screaming and wailing throughout many of the songs; the band's members also grew their hair to confuse the band's hardcore punk audience.

 Black Flag's change in musical style and appearance alienated many of their original fans, who focused their displeasure on Rollins by punching him in the mouth, stabbing him with pens, or scratching him with their nails, among other things.
-He often fought back, dragging audience members on stage and assaulting them.
+He often fought back, frequently dragging audience members on stage and assaulting them.
 During a Black Flag concert, Rollins repeatedly punched a fan in the face who had continuously reached for his microphone.
 Rollins became increasingly alienated from the audience; in his tour diary, Rollins wrote "When they spit at me, when they grab at me, they aren't hurting me.
 When I push out and mangle the flesh of another, it's falling so short of what I really want to do to them."
 During the Unicorn legal dispute, Rollins had started a weight-lifting program, and by their 1984 tours, he had become visibly well-built; journalist Michael Azerrad later commented that "his powerful physique was a metaphor for the impregnable emotional shield he was developing around himself."
 Rollins has since replied that "no, the training was just basically a way to push myself."